 An active participant in USA Hockey, Kyle was an assistant coach under Lou Vairo in 2001 for Team USA, which finished fourth at the World Championships in Germany, and under Wilson for the 1994 squad that competed in Milan, Italy.
 He also was a coach with the 1992 and ’93 U.S. Junior National Teams, the former which won the bronze medal – the highest finish ever by an American squad under the old format, and one of only three U.S. teams to medal at the World Championships at the time.
 He was the assistant coach of the national junior squad under Kevin Constantine in 1991.
 Kyle was named to the USA Hockey’s International Council in June 2002.

-Kyle and his wife, Ann, have four children: two daughters, Erin and Quinn; and two sons, Evan and Walt.
+Kyle has four children: two daughters, Erin and Quinn; and two sons, Evan and Walt.

 Career Record: 223-207-51